DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Day_1_Lectures/Book/Day_1_Lecture_DC_LifeCycles.md

 Lifecycle models are a way of atomizing data collection, use, analysis and preservation into component stages, and then identifying individual curatorial tasks that can or should be completed at each point.

-There are numerous lifecycle models; for this workshop we'll focus on three of the more widely referenced general models: the OAIS Reference Model, the DCC lifecycle model and the Data One lifecycle model.
+There are numerous lifecycle models; for this institute we'll focus on three of the more widely referenced general models: the OAIS Reference Model, the DCC lifecycle model and the Data One lifecycle model.

 ##OAIS Reference Model